synaptics-synap/doc/manual/00-introduction.md

 Running inference
 -----------------

-There are a number of ways you can run [inference](inference.md) using compiled `.hello` models on Synaptics Astra hardware:
+There are a number of ways you can run [inference](inference.md) using compiled `.synap` models on Synaptics Astra hardware:

-- Image classification, object detection, and image processing using `hello_cli` commands.
+- Image classification, object detection, and image processing using `synap_cli` commands.
 - Gstreamer plugin and Python examples for streaming media (e.g., webcam object detection).
 - Embedded applications developed in C++ or Python can use the [SyNAP Framework API](./framework_api.rst).